stargazing-dino/flutter_designs/README.md

 # Recreated Dribbble Designs

-These designs have partial to full functionality and were recreated in native Flutter using minimal libraries.
+These designs have partial to full functionality and were recreated by me in native Flutter using minimal libraries.

 # [Airline Design](https://dribbble.com/shots/9706802-Check-in-flow-LOT-iOS-App/attachments/1736215?mode=media)